5 Lesser-Known Villages in Southern France Worth Visiting (Without the Crowds)

 One of the things that really makes Seillans special is the lack of crowds.
 The village is small but packed with charm.
 You can spend hours walking through its cobbled streets, stopping here and there to admire the architecture, peek into tiny local shops, or just enjoy the quiet surroundings.
 There’s no need to rush.
-The village doesn’t push you to do anything—it invites you to slow down and experience life as it is, without the usual distractions.

 The heart of Seillans is its main square, which is where you’ll see the locals gathering throughout the day.
 It’s a relaxed place where you can feel the village’s pulse without the noise and hustle of bigger cities.
 Café de la Place, located right in the square, is the perfect spot to grab a coffee and start your day.
 It’s nothing fancy, but that’s exactly why it’s so great.
 The coffee is good, the service is friendly, and it has that down-to-earth feel that makes it easy to settle in and relax.
 You’ll likely find yourself sitting there longer than planned, simply soaking in the calm atmosphere, watching neighbors greet each other, and enjoying the easy flow of village life.

 If you’re a wine lover, then Domaine des Masques should be on your radar.
 This vineyard, just outside Seillans, is a true hidden gem.
 It offers private wine tastings in a setting that’s miles away from the usual tourist spots.
 The tasting is more personal and laid-back, with no large groups or rushed schedules.
 It’s the kind of place where you can chat with the owner, ask questions, and enjoy a glass of wine while taking in sweeping views of the vineyard and surrounding hills.
 The wines here are top-notch, many of which you won’t find in stores, and the peaceful surroundings make for the perfect setting to relax and unwind.
-It’s not a big production—just great wine, beautiful views, and a quiet afternoon.
+It’s not a big production - just great wine, beautiful views, and a quiet afternoon.

 For somewhere to stay, La Bastide de Seillans is an excellent choice.
 This guesthouse is tucked away just outside the village, offering a peaceful retreat that’s still close enough to everything Seillans has to offer.
 The property feels like it’s been there forever, with rustic charm and a welcoming atmosphere.
 The views of the valley below are spectacular, making it the ideal spot to unwind after a day of exploring.
 Whether you’re sipping wine on the terrace, reading a book by the pool, or just sitting back and taking in the natural beauty, it’s a place that allows you to truly disconnect from the outside world.